oarkflow/date/README.md

 Timezone Considerations
 ----------------------------------

-**Timezones** The location your server is configured affects the results!
+The location that your server is configured to affects the results!
 See example or https://play.golang.org/p/IDHRalIyXh and last paragraph here https://golang.org/pkg/time/#Parse.

 Important points to understand:
 * If you are parsing a date string that does *not* reference a timezone, if you use `Parse` it will assume UTC, or for `ParseIn` it will use the specified location.